d-edge/JoinUs/README.md

 * Qare: online medical consultations whose cost is supported by D-EDGE,
 * D-EDGE is "Remote Friendly",
 * CSE: Sports and cultural activities, gift cards and various discounts.

+Check our [Welcome to the Jungle page](https://www.welcometothejungle.com/fr/companies/d-egde-hospitality-solutions/jobs) to get more details about us.

 ## 🧪 Tech at D-EDGE